 Learning Legacy Challenges and Technical Papers Competition are structured campaigns to collect good practice, innovation and lessons learned around a particular theme or phase of the programme.
 These are run regularly by the HS2 Learning Legacy team in partnership with other HS2/IPT business sponsors.

-A forward look of upcoming challenges is shown the Figure 1 below.
+A forward look of upcoming challenges is shown in the table below.
 This is indicative and may change in line with the programme milestones.